CPhillips-dev/CalcuTrip/README.md

-# CalcuTrip 🚗⛽
+# CalcuTrip
 Version: 1.09
 Author: Charles Phillips

-## 👋 Welcome
-Have you ever finished a trip and wondered:
-- *“How good was my gas mileage?”*
-- *“How much did I actually spend on fuel?”*

-**CalcuTrip** is a simple, user-friendly desktop tool that helps you answer those questions instantly.
+**CalcuTrip** a simple, user-friendly desktop tool that helps you answer those questions instantly.
 It calculates your **average miles per gallon (MPG)** and **total fuel cost** for each trip, then saves your results to a running log so you can track fuel performance over time.

 This app is designed for: